 - Facebook Ads can be a powerful tool in every law firm’s marketing mix, but they must be optimized for conversions and performance.

 - They differ from Google Ads in many aspects, most notably in the nature of the network, which isn’t primarily built for purchases of products and services.

-- Knowing your data, buyer persona, and objective will help you achieve your end goals and get the ROI you are aiming for.
+- Knowing your data, buyer persona, and objectives will help you achieve your end goals and get the ROI you are aiming for.